Contents

 5.3.5 Admission of a young person aged 16 and 17 who lacks the capacity to consent

 Where a young person lacks capacity to consent to admission it may be possible for them to be admitted in accordance with the MCA 2005, unless the admission and treatment amounts to a deprivation of liberty.
-If the MCA cannot authorise informal admission, but admission is thought to be necessary, consideration should be given as to whether the criteria for admission under the MHA 1983 are met.
+If the MCA cannot authorise informal admission, but admission is thought to be necessary, consideration should be given whether the criteria for admission under the MHA 1983 are met.
 If the MHA 1983 is not applicable, legal advice should be sought on the need to seek authorisation from the court before further action is taken.

 For further information and clarification see the Department of Health The Mental Health Act Code of Practice (2015).